yousefelassal/quote-cron/README.md

 > When in doubt, don't.

 > Every man takes the limits of his own field of vision for the limits of the world.

+> Wisdom alone is the science of other sciences.